 If you’ve followed any of my meal planning adventures (five weeks of meal planning and going strong!), you’ll know that I am always looking for easy meals the whole family will eat.
 The biggest struggle I’m having with meal planning is not the actual cooking (shocking, I know) or the list-making, or the shopping (that’s because I send Charles to do most of the shopping).
 It’s coming up with quick and easy meals that everyone will eat without repeating the same menu over and over again.
 Up until recently, though, I hadn’t thought to incorporate a meal starter kit into our dinner routine (that would be too easy, apparently!).

 This week, I put a twist on the standard crock pot BBQ chicken recipe we’ve been enjoying on an almost weekly basis (what can I say, we love some BBQ chicken around here!).
-With a Kraft Recipe Maker meal starter kit as my inspiration, we made some Shredded BBQ Chicken Sliders that were deeelicious.

 The Recipe Maker I chose was Hickory BBQ Beef.
 It came with two sauces for cooking (actually, for the crock pot), and the only other ingredients needed were beef and sandwich buns (easy peasy, right?).
 But because we already had chicken at home (and chicken is less expensive, if you’re cooking on a budget), we decided a chicken version would be equally tasty, but easier to fit into our weekly meal plan.